Germany says Greek debt deal brings stability closer

-BERLIN (Reuters) - Germany’s finance ministry said on Friday private creditors’ high take-up of Greece’s debt swap was an historic step towards stabilization and euro zone finance ministers would assess the next steps in a teleconference later in the day.
+BERLIN, March 9 (Reuters) - Germany’s finance ministry said on Friday private creditors’ high take-up of Greece’s debt swap was an historic step towards stabilisation and euro zone finance ministers would assess the next steps in a teleconference later in the day.

 The ministry said in a statement that the “troika” of the European Commission, European Central Bank and International Monetary Fund would assess whether the result met the requirements of the Eurogroup of ministers from the single currency zone.